Copy Everything in Your Wallet to Make Theft Recovery a Little Easier

 Making copies of everything in your wallet can help investigators in the event it gets stolen

-"We can track that person down to to the store in which they used it, leading to the possibility of catching that person.
-Police officers can't charge that person with possession of stolen property, being the discount card, if it isn't reported along with the rest of your wallets contents.
-If the person had that little card, the chances are good that person will know what happened to the rest of the wallet."
+Police can track that person down to the store in which they used it, leading to the possibility of catching that person.
+Police officers can't charge that person with possession of stolen property for using the discount card if it isn't reported along with the rest of your wallets contents.

 - Cancel your credit cards immediately if your wallet is stolen.

 - If you think your social security number may have been compromised, call each of the three major credit reporting organizations immediately to create a free fraud alert.